Dr-naseer123/Python-Numerical-Methods/README.md

 ## Chapter 2: Variables and Basic Data Structures

+Variables_and_strings_Part_1
-Variables_and_strings_Part_1, in this I have coded many strings methods
+In this file, I have coded many strings methods

+Ch_2_List_Part_2
+In this file, list concept like creating a list and various methods are coded